harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux.md

 ### Linux disk IO stress

-Linux disk IO stress applies stress on the disk of the target Linux machines over I/O operations for a specific duration.
+Linux disk I/O stress applies stress on the disk of the target Linux machines over I/O operations for a specific duration.

 <accordion color="green">
 <summary>Use cases</summary>

 - Simulates slower disk operations for the applications.
 - Simulates noisy neighbour problems by exhausting the disk bandwidth.
-- Verifies the disk performance on increasing IO threads and varying IO block sizes.
+- Verifies the disk performance on increasing I/O threads and varying I/O block sizes.

 </accordion>